-Cognitive Behavioural Therapy is a short term, evidence based form of talking therapy.
+Cognitive Behavioural Therapy is a short term, evidence based talking therapy.

 We provide CBT Therapy online (Skype, Zoom and FaceTime) and telephone to help adults recover from depression, anxiety and low self esteem.

 Where it started

 CBT is a type of talking therapy first developed by Professor Aaron Beck in the 1960s to help people experiencing depression.
 It has since been adapted for use with most anxiety disorders, sleeping problems and the impact of some physical health problems.